numpy/numpy/doc/neps/missing-data.rst

 works as a mask, because it takes on the values 0 for False and 1 for True.
 Additionally, the payload for npy_bool, which is always zero, dominates over all the other possible payloads.

+Since the design involves giving the mask its own dtype, we can distinguish between masking with a single NA value (npy_bool mask), and masking with multi-NA (npy_uint8 mask).
+Initial implementations will just support the npy_bool mask.

 An idea that was discarded is to allow the combination of masks + payloads to be a simple 'min' operation.
 This can be done by putting the payload